selfup/CICICI/README.md

 Now you can make your own little custom scripts to automate updating your already built servers.

+Change the tests to your liking, as well as the directories being manipulated.

+This is my more of a pre-baked template that you must understand.
+But if you are low on time, and all of this makes sense to you, this tool is easy to patch for your needs.

 Travis CI can pause the commit to master and run tests.

-This script will check every minute (in the python file) to see if a commit has been made to master.

 Now you can just code, push, watch the tests pass, and watch your app be production ready!